fivetran/dbt_ad_reporting/README.md

     - [Snapchat Ads](https://fivetran.com/docs/applications/snapchat-ads)
     - [TikTok Ads](https://fivetran.com/docs/applications/tiktok-ads)
     - [Twitter Ads](https://fivetran.com/docs/applications/twitter-ads)
+> While you need only one of the above connectors to utilize this package, we recommend having at least two to gain the rollup benefit of this package.

 - **Database support**: This package has been tested on **BigQuery**, **Snowflake**, **Redshift**, **Postgres** and **Databricks**.
 Ensure you are using one of these supported databases.

 ### Databricks Dispatch Configuration